Street trees which are considered the ‘lungs of the city’ can now be saved from felling thanks to a new charter in Lincoln.

 “They improve urban air quality, bring colour, shade and shelter and provide a home for wildlife.”

-The street tree campaigns are designed to inform, empower and encourage local people to take action themselves to protect the environment.
+The street tree campaigns are designed to inform, empower and encourage local people to take action themselves to protect the environment, no matter how small the action is.
+Even if it is just saving one tree from felling everything will make a difference to the environmental standard of our city.

 The trust relies heavily on volunteers with approximately 2600 people volunteering for the trust, carrying out a wide range of roles.
 With the main roles being to spot threatened woods that needs the trusts help and spread the word about the value of woods and trees.